Scottsdale Center for Plastic Surgery

 In Arizona and around the country, there is a lot of media attention given to breast enlargement, breast reduction, and breast lift surgery.
 However, we are always surprised by how few patients realize that isolated problems of the nipples and areolas can also be corrected.
 Our plastic surgeons perform inverted nipple correction, nipple reductions and areola reduction surgery for Scottsdale and Phoenix women as individual procedures or in combination with breast surgery.

-Request a cosmetic consultation with board-certified plastic surgeon Dr. Robert Cohen, Dr. Steven Sigalove or Dr. Josh Olson or call (480) 907-0471 to learn more about aesthetic breast procedures.
+Request a cosmetic consultation with board-certified plastic surgeon Dr. Robert Cohen or Dr. Steven Sigalove or call (480) 423-1973 to learn more about aesthetic breast procedures.
 Your surgeon will be happy to answer your questions.
 They welcome patients from all over Arizona, as well as other states and countries.